sutoiku/puffin/EDDI.md

 SELECT REMOTE 'https://queryEngine.com/' * FROM remoteTable;
 ```

-With that syntax, `myRemoteTable` would be local to `https://queryEngine.com/`, which itself would be nothing more than an HTTP endpoint exposing a query engine's API.
-Initially, this query engine would use the SQL syntax, but it should be possible to support alternative query syntaxes down the road, such as the upcoming [Graph Query Language](https://www.gqlstandards.org/) (GQL), while offering the ability to nest one into the other, in both correlated and uncorrelated manners.
+With that syntax, `remoteTable` is local to `https://queryEngine.com/`, which itself is nothing more than an HTTP endpoint exposing a query engine's API.
+Initially, this query engine will use the SQL syntax, but it should be possible to support alternative query syntaxes down the road, such as the upcoming [Graph Query Language](https://www.gqlstandards.org/) (GQL), while offering the ability to nest one into the other, in both correlated and uncorrelated fashions.

 While similar results could be achieved with alternative syntaxes, using a remote SELECT statement would allow this kind of query: